-John Adams Middle School is also significant under National Register Criterion C, California Register Criterion 3 and City of Santa Monica Criteria 4 and 5 for its design.
+John Adams Middle School is also significant under NRHP Criterion C, CRHR Criterion 3 and City of Santa Monica Criteria 4 and 5 for its design.
 The school campus embodies the distinctive characteristics of a type, period, and method of construction, notably that of PWA Moderne-style buildings with wood framing.
 Buildings on the campus were designed with modern design elements and specifically engineered to withstand seismic activity.
 Early buildings at the campus dating to 1935 were designed by the master architectural firm of Marsh, Smith & Powell, who incorporated the clean lines of the Streamline Moderne style with a new intimate and functional school plant that emphasized indoor-outdoor spaces and plenty of natural light and fresh air.
 The school's classroom wings, outdoor patios, and landscaping all reflect the architectural elements of the new "Santa Monica Plan" established by the firm at Roosevelt Elementary School.
 John Adams Middle School was one of the first campuses to adopt this innovative school design and subsequently came to influence school design across the country, which increasingly eschewed monumental and ornamented buildings for the modern and functional school plants championed by Marsh, Smith & Powell.
-Buildings N South, Q, T, U, and V, 16th Street Quad, southwest, northwest, southeast, and northeast courtyards were all designed by Marsh, Smith & Powell.
+Buildings N South, Q, T, and U, 16th Street Quad, southwest, northwest, southeast, and northeast courtyards were all designed by Marsh, Smith & Powell.
 Regarding the eligible quads and courtyards, it is the spatial organization, rather than the landscaping, that is significant and continues to convey Marsh, Smith & Powell's design.

-In 1938, Edward Cray Taylor and Ellis Wing Taylor expanded the campus with the construction of Buildings C, N North, P, and S. The new rectangular buildings were arranged parallel to the original Buildings and a new pattern of outdoor corridors separated the 1935-1936 buildings from the 1938-1939 buildings.
-Early signage is extant from this period of PWA development, including the original "John Adams"
+In 1938, Edward Cray Taylor and Ellis Wing Taylor expanded the campus with the construction of Buildings C, N North, P, and S. Early signage is extant from this period of PWA development, including the original "John Adams Middle School," "boys," and PWA bronze plaque.

-Middle School," "boys," and PWA bronze plaque.
-The early campus design dating to the 1930s is architecturally significant for its precedent-setting functional teaching spaces, child-centered buildings, and plentiful outdoor play areas.

-Although initially planned during this time, by the time Building C was expanded in 1948, its architectural design was not of the significant period of development.
+The early campus design dating to the 1930s is architecturally significant as precedent-setting with its functional teaching spaces, child-centered buildings, and plentiful outdoor play areas.
+Although initially planned during this time, by the time Buildings C and L were completed in 1948, their architectural design was not of the significant period of development.
+Instead, these buildings adopted architectural elements of earlier buildings and were designed for compatibility.
+As such, Building C is not significant for its architecture.
 The period of significance for John Adams Middle School under Criteria C/3/4-5 spans from 1935 to 1938.
 This timeframe includes the original period of development for the campus following the Long Beach Earthquake, the impact of the Works Progress Administration on the campus.